-The Company has six stock option plans: the 1996 Incentive Stock Option Plan; the 1996 Non-Qualified Stock Option Plan; the 1992 Incentive Stock Option Plan; the 1987 Non-Qualified Stock Option Plan under which options can not be granted after October 21, 1997; the 1982 Incentive Stock Option Plan; and the Unifi Spun Yarn's 1992 Employee Stock Option Plan (this Plan was acquired in the Vintage Yarns, Inc. merger).
-Options can no longer be granted under the 1982 Plan or the USY Plan.
+The Company has six stock option plans: the 1996 Incentive Stock Option Plan; the 1996 Non-Qualified Stock Option Plan; the 1992 Incentive Stock Option Plan; the 1987 Non-Qualified Stock Option Plan ("1987 Plan"); the 1982 Incentive Stock option Plan ("1982 Plan"); and the Unifi Employee Stock Option Plan (this Plan was acquired in the Vintage Yarns, Inc. merger) ("USY Plan").
+Options can no longer be granted under the 1982 Plan, 1987 Plan or the USY Plan.

 Incentive stock options are granted from time to time to key management employees, as approved by the Incentive Stock Option Committee.
 Options are granted with an exercise price equal to the fair market value of the shares of the Company's common stock on the date of grant.
 Non-Qualified Stock Options are granted from time to time to directors who are not employees of the Company (outside directors), officers and other key employees by the Board of Directors on the recommendation of the Compensation Committee or other committees as the Board of Directors may designate.
-Non-Qualified Stock Options may be granted at such exercise price as the Board of Directors deems appropriate however, to date all options have been granted with an exercise price equal to the fair market value of the shares of the Company's common stock on the date of grant.
+Non-Qualified Stock Options may be granted at such exercise price as the Board of Directors deems appropriate; however, to date all options have been granted with an exercise price equal to the fair market value of the shares of the Company's common stock on the date of grant.